 I have learned, over the past 79 days or so, that the apartment I moved into in January is not a good summer apartment.
-No matter which way my boyfriend and I configure the four windows in our place—windows open in the front and the back of the apartment, to catch a cross-breeze; front windows open only; all windows open, with shades drawn to keep out the sun—there’s not hint of air flow to be had.
+No matter which way my partner and I configure the four windows in our place—windows open in the front and the back of the apartment, to catch a cross-breeze; front windows open only; all windows open, with shades drawn to keep out the sun—there’s not hint of air flow to be had.
 It is totally, completely still, and stifling hot.

 Which means I—who, in my last apartment, had the luxury of being anti-AC and pro-breeze—have had no choice but to surrender to air conditioning.
 We’re fortunate that a window unit came with the place, slotted into a window in our bedroom that looks out at a narrow alley.
 I don’t know what we would do without it.
 The bedroom, in particular, has turned into a heat box.
 We’ve learned to turn on the AC for a half hour before bed, with the door closed, then turn it off and train a heavy-duty fan on the bed all night.